 VPNs use secure protocols to keep you safe while browsing the internet, encrypt your internet traffic, and ensure safe browsing.
 Asides from all these, VPNs also provide access to geo-blocked content.
-In this review, I dive into a long-term VPN service provider–VPNSecure.
+In this review, we conduct a thorough VPNSecure review, explaining what it does best and why.

 Australia-based VPNSecure started operations in 2010.
 Since then, It has grown to an intercontinental server network of more than a hundred servers in 48 locations.
 Under the Australian government’s jurisdiction, it is subject to some privacy-unfriendly laws.
 Although there were talks of a move to Hong Kong, VPNSecure remains in Australia.

 This VPN service provider offers basic security features, including industry-standard encryption, secure VPN protocols, and a kill switch.
-Though unreliable, its speed is decent enough to stream without lags and support downloading torrent files.
+Though unreliable, its speed is decent enough to stream without lag and can also support downloading torrent files.
 However, its streaming abilities are nothing to write home about.

 VPNSecure’s applications are easy to use and are available across major platforms, including routers.
 Customer support personnel are always available to help if you encounter problems.
 It permits five simultaneous connections on its affordable plans and has a 7-day refund policy.

-VPNSecure has a server network of about a hundred servers spread across 48 locations.
+During our VPNSecure review, we found that it has a server network of about a hundred servers spread across 48 locations.
 This small server network spans almost every major global region.
 A substantial number of its servers are in Europe, North America, and Asia-Pacific.
 South Africa, Brazil, and Chile barely represent Africa and South America with only 3 servers.

 Unlike some VPN services that rent server infrastructure, VPNSecure owns and manages all its servers.
 However, due to its small network, there are likely to be bottlenecks on the network.

 Asides from the usual speed loss that comes with strong encryption when using VPN services, those with small server networks tend to have congestion on individual servers.
-Fortunately, I didn’t experience any congestions while using VPNSecure.
+Fortunately, the VPNSecure review team did not experience any congestion while using the VPNSecure web services or app.

 Connecting to local servers results in minimal speed loss.
 You are likely to take significant hits in both upload and download speed if you connect to servers outside your region.
-I certainly did, with more than a 20% reduction in speed.
-When I connected to servers in the US, my download speed took a big hit, with an almost 40% decline.
+We certainly did, with more than a 20% reduction in speed.
+When we connected to servers in the US, the download speed took a big hit, with an almost 40% decline.

-Compared to some of the fastest VPN services, VPNSecure is not exceptional, but it gets the job done.
+Compared to some of the fastest VPN services, the VPNSecure speed isn’t quite up to scratch, but it gets the job done.
 Your experience depends on the distance between your location and the server you connect to.

 Changing servers will help if you’re having any serious lagging issues on a particular server because it might be due to overcrowding on that server.

-VPNSecure has all the necessary security features to keep you safe when it comes to security.
-You have the option to choose from three encryption protocols to use.
-AES-128, AES-256, and DES-CBC are options available.
-I believe it is in your best interest to use military-grade 256-bit encryption, as it remains the most powerful one available.
-No malicious entity can break this encryption.
-Selecting either AES-128 or 64-bit DES-CBC might give you better performance but at the risk of data exposure.
+Throughout the VPNSecure review that we conducted, we found that it has all the necessary security features to keep you safe when it comes to security.
+You have the option to choose from three encryption protocols to use; AES-128, AES-256, and DES-CBC are options available.
+We believe it is in your best interest to use military-grade 256-bit encryption, as it remains the most powerful one available.
+Very few malicious entities can break this encryption but selecting either AES-128 or 64-bit DES-CBC might give you better performance but at the risk of data exposure.

 Protocols available to secure your traffic include OpenVPN, HTTP Proxy, and SSH SOCKS.
 All applications use OpenVPN by default, which is the most secure option.
 It also has a kill switch feature on Windows and macOS apps.
 The kill switch, combined with an option to disable IPv6, helps prevent leakages leading to your IP address’s exposure.

-Although there is little or no information on other security features on its website, I was able to find out that VPNSecure supports Tor over VPN but not DoubleVPN.
+Although there is little or no information on other security features on its website, we were able to find out during our VPNSecure review, that it supports Tor over VPN but not DoubleVPN.
 Overall, despite not having many security features, it has the basics necessary to keep your data safe.

 There is a law in Australia that compels technology companies to give security agencies access to encrypted messages.
 This further shows that Australia is not a privacy-friendly country.